gavinlyonsrepo/Display_Lib_RPI/extra/doc/hd44780/README.md

 * Description :

 0. Library to support the HD44780 LCD , (I2C PCF8574 "backpack" interface)
-   for the Raspberry PI.
+   for the Raspberry PI and other linux based SBC.
-1. Dynamic install-able system level Raspberry Pi C++ library.
+1. Dynamic install-able system level C++ library.
 2. Backlight, scroll, cursor and entrymode control.
 3. Custom character support + print class for numerical data.
-4. Hardware I2C using bcm2835 library
+4. Hardware I2C
-5. Dependency: bcm2835 Library
+5. Dependency: lgpio Library
 6. Tested on size 16x02 and 20x04 (but may work on other sizes eg 16x04 , untested)

 * Author: Gavin Lyons